apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 MasterOnly：true

 Used to limit the maximum number of partitions that can be created when creating a dynamic partition table,  to avoid creating too many partitions at one time.
-The number is determined by "start" and "end" in the dynamic partition parameters..
+The number is determined by "start" and "end" in the dynamic partition parameters.

 #### `dynamic_partition_enable`